n3rdopolis/rebeccablackos/README.txt

 How to use Wayland:
     Either select the boot option to start Wayland native on hardware, or boot into X, and open Wayland nested, or open it on a tty

-    Wayland programs are in /usr/local/bin or the panel at the top.
+    Wayland programs are in /opt/bin or the panel at the top, or in the application selector popup that appears in Wayland.